kashansunday/notes/README.md

 5. Stay organized by keeping your code, project files, documentation, etc. in a structured and easy-to-navigate manner.
 6. Learn and use version control systems like Git to manage your source code and collaborate with others.
 7. Keep up-do-date with new programming languages, frameworks, tools, best practices, security vulnerabilities, et al. by reading blogs, articles, books, attending conferences, participating in online forums, workshops, tutorials, learning paths, certifications, courses, videos, podcasts, webinars, meetups, hackathons, local and remote events, groups, communities, slack channels, mailing lists, newsletters, RSS feeds, Twitter feeds and more.

+# 2023-12-29
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to bugs and difficult to maintain.
+Strive to write clean, readable, and modular code that can be easily understood and modified by others.
+Remember, code is read far more often than it is written."

+This reminder emphasizes the importance of keeping code simple and manageable, as it directly impacts the long-term efficiency and reliability of software development.
+It also highlights the collaborative nature of programming, as code is often worked on by multiple developers over time.